JohannesSchorr/M-N-Kappa/docs/source/examples/cross_section_templates/slim_floor_i_profile.rst

 ======================

-The code below creates a ``cross_section`` that represents a slim-floor-beam where a steel I-profile (HEB 200) is integrated into a slab of concrete of type C30/35.
+The code below creates a ``cross_section`` that represents a slim-floor-beam where a steel I-profile (HEB 200) is integrated into a solid concrete-slab of type C30/35.

 The ``concrete_slab`` is split into five parts: